-The GOV-CA key generation ceremony is planned in advance and full dry runs are executed before the live ceremonies can be planned.
+The CA key generation ceremony is planned in advance and full dry runs are executed before the live ceremonies can be planned.
 The ceremony is subject to the formal authorization of the PKI GB.
-The ceremony requires HSMs that meet the requirements of FIPS 140-2 Level 3, and a dedicated machine to be setup by authorized GOV-CA personnel only.
-The detailed key ceremony activities are documented in the GOV-CA key ceremony procedure and related ceremony log.
-The ceremony involves the execution of technical procedures through which the GOV-CA personnel setup the GOV-CA software and trigger the GOV-CA key pair generation and self-signed certificate creation through the GOV-CA HSM.
-The trusted personnel involved in the GOV-CA key generation ceremony select their own secrets and HSM activation data is then generated.
-All GOV-CA private key material, secrets and activation data is maintained in tamper evident envelopes during the entire lifecycle of the GOV-CA private key.
+The ceremony requires HSMs that meet the requirements of FIPS 140-2 Level 3, and a dedicated machine to be setup by authorized CA personnel only.
+The detailed key ceremony activities are documented in the CA key ceremony procedure and related ceremony log.
+The ceremony involves the execution of technical procedures through which the CA personnel setup the CA software and trigger the CA key pair generation through the HSM.
+The trusted personnel involved in the key generation ceremony select their own secrets and HSM activation data is then generated.
+All private key material, secrets and activation data is maintained in tamper evident envelopes during the entire lifecycle of the CA private key.